pqabelian/abec/ctaut/README.md

    - AUT memo, used as a note for instance
        - a byte array with max length (1024)
    - issuers, used to auth for subsequent operations on instances (mint/re-register)
-     - an array with length N of pseudonymous address (193-byte)
+     - an array with length N distinct pseudonymous (coin-)address (193-byte)
-     - N MUST less than or equal to 10, TODO Di
+     - N MUST less than or equal to 100
-   - issuance threshold,
+   - mint threshold,
-     - an integer, less than or equal to N
+     - an integer $t$ such that $t \leq N$
+     - imply that a valid Mint Script need provide a proof that at least $t$-out-of-the-$N$ issuers authenticate the operation.
    - re-registration threshold
      - an integer, less than or equal to N
    - expiry block height